AlexTheAnalyst/Data-Analytics-Bootcamp/README.md

 .

 *Note: This Certificate is not my endorsement for a job.
 I can not vouch for you as an analyst, individual, or professional.
 Certifications are not legally binding or a contractual agreement of any kind.
+This Certification is a self-verification that you completed the entire Data Analyst Bootcamp playlist.